driven

 双语例句

-我们乘车穿越这片有着湖泊及森林的广袤而神奇的土地。 - He must have driven like the devil.
+我们乘车穿越这片有着湖泊及森林的广袤而神奇的土地。 - He was driven [ pushed] to the wall.